sfc-gh-dwilczak/tutorials/docs/snowflake/jupyter/basics.md

 ![Worksheet](images/basic_vscode.gif)

 ### File
-You can either enter the code below or download the notebook [here](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/jupyter/basics/notebooks/basic.ipynb).
+You can either enter the jupyter notebook code below or download the notebook [here](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/jupyter/basics/notebooks/basic.ipynb). **You will still have to run the snowflake code below.**

 ## Code